 Authorized individuals like law enforcement can likely access more detailed case records by contacting these agencies directly.
 For general public inquiries, a records request with identifying information about the individual may help determine probation status.

-How To Complete a Bergen County Background Check
+How To Execute a Bergen County Background Check

 There are two main types of background checks – personal background checks to research public records for personal use and professional background checks required by employers and other organizations.